-Radicalisation and extremism Under section of the Counter Terrorism and Security Act 2015, schools have a duty to 'prevent people being drawn into terrorism'.
+Under section 26 of the Counter Terrorism and Security Act 2015, schools have a duty to prevent people being becoming terrorists or supporting terrorism.
 This has become known as the 'Prevent Duty'.
 Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the Designated Safeguarding Lead.

-Children and young people are susceptible to being drawn into extremist ideology and radicalisation.
-Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be part of a schools' or colleges' safeguarding approach.
+Children and young people are susceptible to radicalisation into terrorism.
+Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be part of a schools' safeguarding approach.